Sleight Farm News

 Is it better to move into a new construction neighborhood rather than an established one?

 All excellent questions!
-If you’re planning to buy a home and exploring new construction home options, there’s a lot to consider.
+If you’re planning to buy a home here in the Hudson Valley and exploring new construction home options, there’s a lot to consider.
 Based on our experiences meeting home buyers and guiding them through the new home purchase experience, we’ve identified the 7 best reasons why people buy in a new construction home community:

 1) You can choose the right home site AND the right home

 Home buyers often find the right house, but on the wrong type of lot.
 Or they love the property but not the house that’s on it.
 When you buy in a new home community, you get to separate out these choices!
 You can select a lot that best meets your needs and wants – for instance, one with a view, or privacy, or larger acreage – then choose a home model that does the same.
 Home models are often available in various elevations, so you don’t have to sacrifice exterior character.
 Keep in mind that you’ll have the best chances of getting a lot you want when you buy early in a new development’s sales phase.

 2) You can customize a floor plan that fits your lifestyle

 Once you choose a general floor plan for the model you want, you’ll typically be offered great options and flexibility to make it your own.
 Add a basement, two-car garage, first-floor master bedroom, upstairs laundry room…the possibilities are many (and exciting).
 You can really take into account how you live, and how you’ve always wanted to live, and take it from there.

 3) You know your home is built to the highest and most up-to-date standards

 When you buy in a new home community, you get assurance that your home is being built to current standards, as well as the latest codes and variances.
 It was raised from the foundation up using cutting-edge construction methods and energy-efficient gas, water, electric, and HVAC technologies.
 Here’s an added bonus: a new community’s public utility lines were recently laid down and planned out, making future problems unlikely.